chaseries/mew/docs/intro/functors-and-monads.md

 map : (a -> b) -> f a -> f b
 ```

 Easy enough, right?
-If you want to make your type a functor, implement a `map` that works over it.
+If you want to make your type a functor, implement a `map` for it.
 That's the rule specified in the interface.
 You're done.
 The conception of a functor, then, is just a container type that defines a `map` function so that its contents may be altered.
 The implementation varies and the type signature of `map` is specialized based on the functor in question, but it follows the same general formula.
 When used on `Maybe`, the type specializes to `(a -> b) -> Maybe a -> Maybe b` and the function argument is applied to the contents of `Just` (with a no-op on `Nothing`).
 When used on a `List`, the type specializes to `(a -> b) -> List a -> List b`, and the function argument is iteratively applied to each element in a list (with a no-op on empty lists).

 If this all feels belabored, it is to hopefully demonstrate that `Functor` is actually pretty easy.
 It turns out that its sister, `Monad`, is structurally nearly identical.